trezor/trezor-suite/docs/features/protocols/coin-handler.md

 ### Desktop app - macOS

 Delete desktop app and use terminal `open -a Xcode ~/Library/Preferences/com.apple.LaunchServices/com.apple.launchservices.secure.plist`.
-Find and delete `bitcoin` handler.
+Find and delete `bitcoin` and other coin handlers.
 If it still wants to open a desktop app.
 Find all occurrences of `Trezor Suite.app` and delete them, even the `.dmg` files in `suite-desktop/build-electron`.